A guest post by Usman Khanzada.

 About the author

 Usman Khanzada is a Digital Marketer at FME Extension Dubai having good experience of about 3 years in this field.
-He is passionate about Digital Marketing, Entrepreneurship, and the web in general and loves to learn new things related to Technology.
-If you have anything in mind, contact him at firstname.lastname@example.org
+He is passionate about Digital Marketing, Entrepreneurship, and the web in general.
+He loves to learn new things related to Technology and if you have anything in mind, reach him here at email@example.com